AditechGH/nodejs-typescript-application/README.md

 # Building RESTful Web APIs with Node.js, Express and TypeScript

-This is an application that prints the text "Hello World!".
+This is a simple "Hello World!" rest-api application.

 # Prerequisites